Rivers need your voice!

 The regular legislative session began on February 8, 2017 and will last through mid-March.
 Below you'll find resources on our 2017 water policy priorities with links to more information.

 Revisions to Water Quality Standards

 We support protective water quality standards that protect our right to use and enjoy clean water.

 Aluminum and Selenium

 Legislative committees advanced revisions to water quality standards that would allow more toxic Aluminum and Selenium pollution in our rivers and streams.
 Before the revisions go into effect, they must be approved by the EPA.
-The EPA's most recent concerns about these changes are reflected in their February 23, 2016 letter to WVDEP available here.
+The EPA's concerns about these changes are reflected in their February 23, 2016 letter to WVDEP available here.

 Triennial Review of State Water Quality Standards